calvinjames815-eng/workforce-twin/CASE_STUDY.md

 **Avoiding DataFrame copies.** Pandas operations that implicitly copy data were identified and replaced with in-place or view-based alternatives where correctness allowed it, reducing both memory pressure and the CPU cost of repeated copying in hot paths.

 **Performance telemetry.** Solver time, cycle time, and candidate counts are recorded for every trial rather than added only when a performance problem is suspected.
-The reasoning: in a system where a regression can only be observed indirectly — as a slower dashboard, not a explicit error — instrumentation is what makes the regression visible at all, and it needs to already exist before the regression occurs, not after.
+The reasoning: in a system where a regression can only be observed indirectly — as a slower dashboard, not an explicit error — instrumentation is what makes the regression visible at all, and it needs to already exist before the regression occurs, not after.

+## 6. Reliability and Production Engineering

+### API Authentication
+The backend exposes asynchronous simulation endpoints protected through API-key authentication.
+Every request is validated before computation begins, preventing unauthenticated access to expensive distributed workloads.
+Rather than embedding credentials inside the application, secrets are injected through the execution environment, allowing the same codebase to run safely in development and production.

+### Deterministic Monte Carlo Execution
+Although Monte Carlo simulation is stochastic, reproducibility remains important for debugging and regression testing.
+Instead of relying on a single global random number generator, the simulator derives deterministic trial-specific seeds from a master generator.
+This allows identical simulation configurations to reproduce identical results while preserving statistical independence between trials executed concurrently on different workers.

+### Asynchronous Job Orchestration
+Simulation requests follow a submit → poll → retrieve workflow.
+Rather than holding an HTTP connection open while hundreds of trials execute, the frontend submits a job, receives a unique identifier, periodically polls job status, and retrieves results only after completion.
+This architecture keeps the interface responsive regardless of simulation duration.

+### Fault Tolerance
+Distributed systems occasionally experience transient failures caused by cold starts, container recycling, temporary network interruptions, or gateway errors.
+The frontend distinguishes permanent client-side failures from temporary infrastructure failures.
+Only transient server failures are retried using exponential backoff, avoiding unnecessary repeated requests while remaining resilient to temporary cloud infrastructure issues.

+### Data Contract Validation
+Configuration payloads are validated before execution begins.
+Unexpected parameters are rejected rather than silently ignored, reducing the possibility of malformed requests propagating through long-running distributed simulations.

+### Payload Optimisation
+Raw simulation output is significantly larger than the information required for visualisation.
+Aggregation therefore occurs inside the backend before transmission to the frontend.
+Only bounded summary datasets are returned, preventing browser memory consumption from scaling with the number of Monte Carlo trials.

-## 6. Results
+## 7. Results

 The architectural changes produced qualitative improvements consistent with their design intent.
 No formal load-testing benchmarks were conducted, so the results below are described qualitatively rather than with fabricated figures.

-- **Frontend memory usage** is materially lower because the browser process now holds aggregated summaries rather than raw per-trial results.
+- **Frontend memory usage** is materially lower because telemetry returned from distributed workers is pre-aggregated before browser delivery, ensuring frontend memory consumption depends on summary statistics rather than employee-level simulation data.
+- **API authentication, request validation, and resilient polling** improve operational robustness without affecting the simulation engine itself.
 - **Monte Carlo trials execute in parallel**, removing the direct linear relationship between trial count and wall-clock runtime that existed in the original design.
 - **The dashboard remains responsive during execution**, since the frontend no longer blocks on simulation and instead polls a job status endpoint.
 - **The architecture is distributed rather than single-process**, which gives it a scaling path — additional backend capacity can absorb larger trial counts — that the original design structurally lacked.
-- **Concerns are cleanly separated**: simulation and optimization logic in `engine.py`, orchestration and API surface in `modal.py`, and presentation in `app.py`.
+- **Concerns are cleanly separated**: simulation and optimization logic in `engine.py`, orchestration and API surface in `backend.py`, and presentation in `app.py`.
 Each can be modified, tested, or replaced with limited impact on the others.

-## 7. Lessons Learned
+## 8. Lessons Learned

 **Simulation architecture.** Keeping simulation logic free of any dependency on how it is invoked — no references to Streamlit, no references to the API layer — made it possible to move that logic to a distributed backend without rewriting it.
 Domain logic and execution context should be separable from the start, not separated retroactively.

+**Statistical correctness matters in distributed systems.** Distributed aggregation is not purely an engineering concern; it is also a mathematical one.
+Aggregating Monte Carlo outputs requires preserving statistical meaning as data moves between distributed workers and orchestration services.
+Optimisations that reduce payload size must not alter the underlying statistics being reported.

 **Distributed systems.** Parallelism is only free when units of work are truly independent.
 The Monte Carlo trial structure made this straightforward here, but it is a property of the problem, not a property of distributed systems in general — most workloads require explicit design work to reach that independence.